Rag Doll Making

 • Invest in yarn with a mohair component for increased durability.
 Two types of yarn mixed together create an interesting effect.
 For blond hair, avoid the yellow yarns and select an off-white color similar to the body fabric color for a more realistic appearance.

-• Keep the clothing modest.
-Little girls learn about modesty from the dresses they have for their dolls, so take the opportunity to start teaching them early.
+• One of the ways little girls learn about style modesty is from the dresses they have for their dolls, so consider taking the opportunity to start teaching them early with doll clothing designs.

 • If possible, allow the girl who will be the recipient of a doll to help in making decisions about face design, hair color and clothing.
 The doll will feel more like her own if she is able to help during its construction.
 Some girls may be old enough to help with stuffing and other tasks.
 The blue and multi-colored dresses pictured here were designed by girls ages four and six.
 Some day soon, they will be learning to make their own doll clothing.